“Where is Aditi?” he whimpered when his mother reappeared.

 The thatched roof seemed beaten with the heavy monsoon rains.
 A goat meandered past him.
 He saw a young woman on her hands and knees spreading gobar, cow dung, on the outer wall.
 Of course, it would be an auspicious thing to do, he thought.
 India’s Independence was a day away.

 Independence from you, he could hear his father’s voice chastise him in his head.

 She stood and gasped when she saw him.

 Was this a daughter?
 Niece?
 Cousin?
 Neighbor?
-The drape of her blue sari slipped down on her arm for rising so quickly.
+Her blue sari slipped on her shoulder from rising so quickly.